keeganmjgreen/3D-Printed-Sensors-Development-Platform/4-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 ## Instructions -- Programming

-If you are using an Arduino microcontroller, upload the following code to it using the its IDE.
+If you are using an Arduino microcontroller, upload the following code to it using the its IDE, after which the program will begin running onboard.

 ``` c++
 float R_series = 10e3;  // Known value of resistor in series with 4-terminal sensor.